 Background/Experience: Having represented developers, owners, lenders, title insurers and governmental agencies, Ms. Lanphar has an extensive background in virtually all area of transactional real estate law which helps in crafting solutions to issues:

-Ms. Lanphar has taught numerous classes for Continuing Education of the Bar (CEB) including Real Estate Transactions (a 4-day course); Escrow and Escrow Issues; and Title Insurance Practice.
+Professional Organizations: Ms. Lanphar has taught numerous classes for Continuing Education of the Bar (CEB) including Real Estate Transactions (a 4-day course); Escrow and Escrow Issues; and Title Insurance Practice.
 She has also been a panel member on numerous classes sponsored by the Practicing Law Institute (PLI) and other real estate industry organizations.

 After joining First American, Ms. Lanphar worked closely with the California Association of REALTORS® to redraft their Residential Purchase Agreement and related standard forms.
 She co-taught numerous courses with CAR attorneys at both the annual CAR convention and at local associations on a variety of topics including escrow, title insurance and real estate issues.

-For the last 30 years, Ms. Lanphar has been dedicated to public service through numerous charities:
+Volunteer: For the last 35 years, Ms. Lanphar has been dedicated to public service through numerous charities: